firassBenNacib/EcoAuto_AWS_Terraform/README.md

 | RDS_INSTANCE_ID | RDS instance ID (env var) | string | n/a | yes |
 | SECURITY_GROUP_IDS | Comma-separated SG IDs | string | n/a | yes |

+> 💡 This project expects an existing VPC and subnet list as inputs (vpc_id, subnet_ids).
-> 💡 You can use the default VPC and its subnets for cost-efficiency and faster setup if you don’t require advanced networking features.
+You can use the default VPC and its subnets for cost-efficiency and faster setup if you don’t require advanced networking features.
+> 🐳 **User-data Script**
+> Update the `user-data/your-user-data-script.sh` script with your container image and Docker Hub details before deployment.

 ## Outputs: